 What type of work and how long will it take?

-Work will begin on March 20 and be completed by the end of 2017, taking place in two phases.
+Work will begin on March 20 and be completed by Spring 2018, taking place in two phases.

 During this first phase of work, the three existing escalators will be dismantled and taken out of the station.
 More than 1500 parts per escalator must be meticulously taken apart and removed.
 Any parts in good condition are salvaged and reconditioned, so they can be reused as spare parts on other identical escalators in the métro system.